fernandoseguim/powerShell-Docs.pt-br/gallery/psget/module/psget_get-installedmodule.md

-## Propriedades InstalledDate e UpdatedDate no objeto PSGetRepositoryItemInfo
+## <a name="installeddate-and-updateddate-properties-in-psgetrepositoryiteminfo-object"></a>Propriedades InstalledDate e UpdatedDate no objeto PSGetRepositoryItemInfo

     During the install operation:
         InstalledDate: current DateTime (Get-Date) value